 It's the same that goes for a building.
 Obviously, we don't want people shooting at buildings.
 That's how people get hurt.
 Bullets go through the building and hit other people.
 So, it is illegal pursuant to Penal Code §247B to shoot at a building, even if it is unoccupied.

-Defenses To Penal Code §247B: Shooting At An Unoccupied Vehicle Or An Unoccupied Building
+Defenses To Shooting At Unoccupied Vehicle Or Building

 So, the bottom line is this.
 You do not want to fire a weapon at a vehicle.
 You do not want to fire a weapon at a building or a home.
 Anyone of those will get you in a bad position.
 You'll be prosecuted.
 They'll use 247B even if it is an unoccupied vehicle or an unoccupied building.